LukaBostick/OpenCircuits/README.md

 ## Contact Us

-If you have a question or would like to recommend a feature, please reach out to contact@opencircuits.io.
+If you have a question or would like to recommend a feature, please reach out to contact@supercircuit.tech.

 ## LICENSING